 Your mindless weekend binge just ruined an entire week of healthy eating.

-Next the guilt sets in.
+Now the guilt sets in.
 You get back to your routine diet on Monday; you feel bad and vow to eat right next weekend.
-But then Friday comes around and the whole cycle starts all over again.
+But then Friday comes around, and the whole cycle starts all over again.

 This is a pretty common scenario.
-But don't despair.
-With a little thought and preparation, you can continue to eat healthy and still enjoy your weekends.
-Here are my tips:
+But don't despair -- with a little thought and preparation, you can continue to eat healthily and still enjoy your weekends.